 Social activities and special events are a good way to connect with students across the various university programs and to have a small respite from the rigors of academic demands.
-Students' organizations wishing to host events involving extracurricular academic activities, i.e., speakers, mini-courses, drug fairs, or non-credit courses, must have the approval of the organizations Faculty Advisor, Program Director or College Dean, and the Director of Student Activities.
+Students' organizations wishing to host events involving extracurricular academic activities, i.e., speakers, mini-courses, drug fairs, or non-credit courses, must complete an Activity Request Form via TUConnect.
+Approvers of the form include the campus rabbi, the Student Government Association, the Program Director or College Dean, the Director of Student Activities and campus administrators.